-All School of Business academic advising for JD-MBA students is done by the MBA director.
-Prior to enrollment opening for each upcoming semester, JD-MBA students are required to consult with the MBA director to determine MBA course selection, in part to ensure that courses are taken when available, as well as to ensure a timely graduation.
-An enrollment PIN provided by the MBA director is required to enroll in MBA courses each semester.
-Students should also consult with their School of Law advisor regularly regarding simultaneous JD and MBA courses.
+All academic advising for MBA students is done by the MBA director.
+Prior to enrollment opening for each upcoming semester, MBA students are required to consult with the MBA director to determine MBA course selection, in part to ensure that courses are taken when available, as well as to ensure a timely graduation.
 Permission for enrollment in any class for which the instructor/MBA director feels the student's background and preparation are inadequate will be withdrawn.
 Foundation-level courses should be completed before upper-level courses are taken, unless special permission is granted.
 Students are expected to inform Washburn University and the MBA director of any changes to their permanent and current address and contact information.
 International students must additionally inform the International Programs Office of these changes.